tgodden/attestation-workshop-fosdem25/planning.md

 ## Agenda
 Please add your name and topic in the table below if you would like to present.
 (You may add at the end of the table, and we will see where it fits in the agenda)

+**Format**: We will have discussions during the talks.
+Hence, the starting time of a specific talk cannot be pre-determined.

 | Name  | Title | Relevant material | Specs | Implementation | Duration (min) |
 |--|--|--|--|--|--|
 | Muhammad Usama Sardar | Welcome |  |  |  | 15 |